i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-bi/bi-setup.md

 :::

-To change the network settings, select option `4) System settings` from the menu.
+To change the network settings, select option `5) Network settings` from the menu.

-Now select option `1) Change network settings`.
 The *Network Manager* should open.

 1. Choose `Edit a Connection`
-2. Select the Ethernet connection to edit (should be `ens192` or similar) - navigate with keyboard arrows
+2. Select the Ethernet connection to edit (should be `ens192`/`ens33` or similar) - navigate with keyboard arrows
 3. Configure following fields:

    **IPv4 CONFIGURATION**: Manual